numbat70/inclusion2021/_docs/accessibility/document.md

 ### Language and content

 **Write in clear, simple English with no jargon**.
 Make sure you explain any acronyms or technical terms you use for those who might not be familiar with them – for example, customers, colleagues outside your team, or new starts.
-There are tools to check the level of readability of your text like [the Hemingway App](http://www.hemingwayapp.com/)
+There are tools to check the level of readability of your text like <a href="http://www.hemingwayapp.com" target="_blank">the Hemingway App</a>

 **Avoid writing in block capitals**.
 These are harder to read for people with low vision or dyslexia and might be read letter by letter when soemone use a screen reader.